-Prerequisite: 9 Credits of 3000 level Fine Arts 9 Credits AHIS including 3 Credits at 3000 level or above Historically, "painting like a woman" has often been framed as an insult, a way to dismiss women artists, but what might it mean to explore the potentialities of a feminine form of expression?
+Prerequisite: 9 Credits of 3000 level Fine Arts 9 Credits AHIS including 3 Credits at 3000 level or above might it mean to explore the potentialities of a feminine form of expression?
 Is there a feminine form of expression to begin with?
 By exploring themes of embodiment, identity, motherhood, transfemininity, orientation/disorientation, sexuality, desire, queerness, race and class, we will navigate femininity's many forms as they relate to the politics of representation.
 This LAS seminar will be comprised of readings, written assignments and class discussion.